EvilMindDevs/com.solar2d-plugin.huaweiAuthService/README.md

-# Huawei Drive Kit Solar2d Plugin
+# Huawei Auth Service Solar2d Plugin

 This plugin was created based on Huawei Auth Service.
-Please [Drive Kit](https://developer.huawei.com/consumer/en/agconnect/auth-service/) for detailed information.
+Please [Auth Service](https://developer.huawei.com/consumer/en/agconnect/auth-service/) for detailed information.

 In order to use this plugin, you must first create an account from developer.huawei.com.
 And after logging in with your account, create a project in the huawei console in order to use HMS kits.